Asian community reeling after Lunar New Year shooting

 She said her family will go out to eat to mark the holiday, but it won’t be the same.

-Sanchez said a public vigil for the victims will be held in the coming days.
+Mr Sanchez said a public vigil for the victims will be held in the coming days. .